box/developer.box.com/content/guides/getting-started/first-application.md

 and check or fill in below fields:

 - **App Name** - the name you set up during the app creation, you can change it here if needed;
 - **Contact Email** - this is set to the developer of the application by default.
-Keep in mind that once you publish your app, this email is publicly visible to Box users who view your app in the [Integrations][app-center].
+Keep in mind that once you publish your app, this email is publicly visible to Box users who view your app in the [Integrations][integrations].
 We recommend to change it to a support email address, so that users can reach out to support in case of any issues with the integration;
 - **Collaborators** - add other developers that can work on this integration, so that they can access the developer interface in case they need to adjust any settings.

 <Message type='notice'>